You are here: Home > Be Inspired > Itineraries > 48 Hours in Plymouth

 Day 1

-Start your visit with some retail therapy – with big name brands and high street favourites as well as a vibrant indoor market, fantastic independent shops, art galleries and antiques stores Plymouth is the region’s capital for shopping.
-Visit Drake Circus to get your shopping started before taking a wander into the City Centre.
+Once you’ve topped up your caffeine levels, head down the road for some retail therapy.
+With big name brands and high street favourites, as well as a vibrant indoor market, fantastic independent shops, art galleries and antique stores, Plymouth is the region’s capital for shopping.

 No visit to Plymouth is complete without a trip on the water, hop on the ferry from the Barbican and make your way round to Royal William Yard, the former naval victualling yard that is now home to a range of restaurants, shops and art galleries, the perfect spot for a glass of wine and dinner before taking in a show at Theatre Royal Plymouth, Plymouth Pavilions or the Barbican Theatre